This PDF is the current document as it appeared on Public Inspection on 08/21/2012 at 8:45 am.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Benigno Bern Ruiz, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Thomas J. McCool, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.

 The following areas of the State of Montana have been designated as adversely affected by this major disaster:

-Blaine, Carter, Musselshell, Petroleum, and Valley Counties and the Fort Belknap Reservation within Blaine County for Public Assistance.
+Powder River and Rosebud Counties and the Northern Cheyenne Indian Reservation for Public Assistance.

-All areas within the State of Montana are eligible for assistance under the Hazard Mitigation Grant Program.
+All counties and Indian Tribes in the State of Montana are eligible to apply for assistance under the Hazard Mitigation Grant Program.